redberry0730/nlp_project/README.md

 ## Data Scraping

-The code for scaping the data from ESPN can be found here (Node Project):
+The code for scraping the data from ESPN can be found here (Node Project):
 `/scrape/scrape.js`

 ## Data Output